A FEW TEASERS TO WHET YOUR APPETITE!

 This was strange for two reasons.

 First of all, lawyers are not in the habit of trying to kill their clients outright when their preferred MO is to bleed them dry over an extended period of time.
-The second reason was that Norman Beady had died three months ago during a botched escape attempt from Auburn prison, where he was doing fifteen to
+The second reason was that Norman Beady had died three months ago during a botched escape attempt from Auburn prison, where he was doing fifteen to twenty for robbing an armored truck at gunpoint.

 It hadn’t been my case.
 I barely remembered Beady the man, much less any details of what the press had un-creatively dubbed the Heist of the Century.
 It had made headlines at the time, even nudging the war to the bottom of the front page of the Times for a few days, but after five years the once memorable case had grown dim in my mind.
 I certainly wasn’t thinking about Norman Beady on the night of the ninth, scant days before he was assaulted.
 I was standing in the shadows across from a fleabag hotel on Manhattan’s West Side, watching slush pile up in the storm drains and on the roofs of parked cars and waiting for a guy.